aadilmallick/mi-notes/docs/quran/juz1-2.md

 > "Why is it that every time they make a covenant, a group of them casts it aside?
 In fact, most of them do not believe.
 Now, when a messenger from Allah has come to them—confirming their own Scriptures—some of the People of the Book cast the Book of Allah behind their backs as if they did not know."
 (100 - 101)

+**verses 40-50**

+>Do you preach righteousness and fail to practice it yourselves, although you read the Scripture?
+Do you not understand?
+(44)

+In this verse, Allah points how religious people can fall into hypocrisy.

+>And seek help through patience and prayer.
+Indeed, it is a burden except for the humble— those who are certain that they will meet their Lord and to Him they will return.
+(45-46)

+In this verse, Allah shows our misguided thinking about how prayer is a hassle.
+Indeed, prayer is the act of seeing beyond this worldly life, and thus it is the most important we can do.
+Thinking your time is somehow more important than praying to God is nothing short of arrogance.

 **verses 110 - 120**

 > [!NOTE] > **Summary**: It's pointless to argue about which religion is correct - the correct action is to submit to Allah and do good, and all other technicalities between religions are missing the point.
 Follow divine will, don't ask for signs.
 Allah doesn't show signs because he knows what happens if he shows people.
 They will be arrogant and ask for more, always questioning and never believing.